vistadataproject/documents/Planning/periop_medicine/README.md

 ## Data Analytics and Operational Reporting

 __Background:  Current tools and workflow for operational reporting from VISTA__
 * M data extraction: ETL mechanism from Fileman to a relational database.
-Commercial, proprietary.
 Requires specialized M knowledge and tools such as KB_SQL.
+This transforms the data from one nonstandard format to another proprietary format.
-* Data analytics (SAS):  Used to query over 10 million patient records from ETL source.
-Commercial, proprietary.
+* Data analytics:  Commercial, proprietary tools such as SAS are used.
 Specialized SAS knowlege required.
+Queries of over 10 million patients are achieveable with SAS.
+However, one obtains even better performance (querying over 10 million patients) directly against Fileman as it leverages M-Technology directly.
 * Visualization tool: Commercial, proprietary, restricted use in TRM ($$)